loomio/loomio-coop-handbook/membership.md

 **Decision-making**

 Members are the ultimate decision-makers for Loomio.
-While we often delegate decision-making, such as to diretors, coordinators, and leaders of work areas, all mandate traces back to the members.
+While we often delegate decision-making, such as to directors, coordinators, and leaders of work areas, all mandate traces back to the members.

 Two important principles inform our decision-making processes: anyone affected by a decision should be able to participate in making it, and a person’s influence over a decision should be in proportion to the degree to which it affects them.